Shirakumo/lichat-protocol/README.md

 #### 7.14 User Info (shirakumo-user-info)
 Purpose: allows associating additional information with registered user accounts.

+Profiles receive extra metadata fields that can be set set by users.
+To this end, profiles must keep a table of `metadata` to track.
+The server must restrict the valid keys in that table, and may restrict the content of values associated with each key.
+The following keys must always be available, with the specified intended purposes:

+- `:birthday` A textual description of the user's birthday.
+- `:contact` Other contact methods, typically email addresses.
+- `:location` A textual description of the user's real-world location.
+- `:public-key` A PGP public key.
+- `:real-name` The user's real-life name.

+The `user-info` update is changed to now hold an optional `shirakumo:keys` field that can either be `T` or a list of keys as symbols describing the info to fetch.

+A new update called `set-user-info` is introduced it is a `text-update`.
+It holds a `key` field that must be a symbol describing the info to set.

+A new error `no-such-user-info` is introduced.
+It is an `update-failure` and contains the additional field `key`, which must hold a symbol.

+A new error `malformed-user-info` is introduced.
+It is an `update-failure`.

+When the server receives a `user-info` update, it must react as follows, in addition to the standard behaviour described in §5.5.3:

+1. If the `keys` field is set, for each of the requested keys, the server reacts as follows:
+  1. If the key does not exist, the server replies with a `no-such-user-info` failure with the according `key` set, and the `id` set to the `id` of the original update.
+  1. Otherwise, the server replies with a `set-user-info` update with the same `id` as the request, `key` set to the current key being requested, `text` being set to the key's value, and `from` being set to the target of the original `user-info` update.

+When the server receives a `set-user-info` update, it must react as follows:

+1. If the specified `key` is not accepted by the server, it replies with a `no-such-user-info` error and drops the update.
+1. If the specified `text` is not of the correct format for the given `key`, it replies with a `malformed-user-info` error and drops the update.
+1. The internal user metadata is updated to associate the given `key` with the given `text`.
+1. The `set-user-info` update is sent back.

 #### 7.15 Shared Identity (shirakumo-shared-identity)
 Purpose: allows creating tokens that let other users post updates on behalf of another (registered) user account.

+Users now have an additional field, a "map of shares", which is a map associating keys (strings of at least 16 characters in length) to connections.

+§5.1.5 (`from` field check) is modified as follows:

+1. If the connection the update is originating from has an entry in the user's map of shares targeted with the `from` field, the `from` field check is elided.

+A new update called `share-identity` is introduced.
+When the server receives a `share-identity` update, it must react as follows:

+1. A new random key is generated and associated with `nil` in the user's map of shares.
+1. The update is sent back with the `key` field set to the newly generated key.

+A new update called `unshare-identity` is introduced.
+When the server receives an `unshare-identity` update, it must react as follows:

+1. If the `key` is not set, the user's map of shares is emptied.
+1. Otherwise, the entry corresponding to the `key` is removed from the user's map of shares.
+1. The update is sent back.

+A new update called `list-shared-identities` is introduced.
+When the server receives a `list-shared-identities` update, it must react as follows:

+1. For every entry in the user's map of shares, the server gather's the key, as well as the name of the user the associated connection is from (or `nil` if the key is not associated yet) into a list.
+1. The update is sent back, with the `identities` field set to the gathered list.

+A new update called `assume-identity` is introduced.
+It is a `target-update`.
+When the server receives an `assume-identity` update, it must react as follows:

+1. If the `key` in the update is either not in the target user's map of shares, or the key is not associated with `nil`, a `identity-already-used` failure is sent back and the update is dropped.
+1. The connection the update is coming from is associated with the `key` in the target user's map of shares.
+1. The update is sent back to the originating connection.

 ## See Also